 Collection comprises miscellaneous papers of Hugh B. Wood, mostly from 1967-1968.
 During this time, Wood's intellectual interests included the expansion of the international education program of the University of Oregon College of Education, developing vocational job centers around Oregon, directing the curriculum at the Astoria, Oregon Tongue Point Job Corps Center, and administering the International Teacher Development Program at the University of Oregon.
 Miscellaneous correspondence treats his 1967 sabbatical tour of U.S. education programs at more than 20 colleges, and the early development of an international education consortium among U.S. colleges.

-The collection contains correspondence; international student files; 1967-68 program guides from other U.S. teachers colleges; syllabi from other colleges (including numerous teaching aids from Prof. William Brickman); Tongue Point Jobs Corps Center policy and procedure manuals; and mid-1960s proposals and statistics for potential vocational/technical programs in several Oregon communities, including Coos Bay, Clackamas County, Yamhill County, Klamath County and Portland.
+The collection contains correspondence; international student files; 1967-68 program guides from other U.S. teachers colleges; syllabi from other colleges (including numerous teaching aids from Prof. William Brickman); Tongue Point Jobs Corps Center policy and procedure manuals; a film documenting Nepal royalty visiting UO in 1960, and mid-1960s proposals and statistics for potential vocational/technical programs in several Oregon communities, including Coos Bay, Clackamas County, Yamhill County, Klamath County and Portland.
 Data includes maps and reports of Oregon school districts, regional budgets, etc.

 Restrictions on Access :